au-ts/libvmm/README.md

 * Device Tree Compiler
 * Clang/LLVM tools
 * QEMU
-* Microkit SDK (version 1.4.1)
+* Microkit SDK (version 2.0.0)

-For the Microkit SDK, you can download it from [here](https://github.com/seL4/microkit/releases/tag/1.4.1).
+For the Microkit SDK, you can download it [here](https://github.com/seL4/microkit/releases/2.0.0).

 For all other dependencies, see the below instructions depending on your machine.